Pjila'si Welcome Bienvenue CAA/ACA 2023 Membertou, NS/NE 3–6 May/mai

 Call for Session Proposals

 Please consider organizing a session at the upcoming meeting.
-Sessions may be hosted online or in-person.
+Sessions may be pre-recorded or in-person.
 Sessions may be of two types:

 1. Invited sessions: The session chair(s) invite specific people to address a specific topic or theme.
 These sessions may be held as a panel or as a traditional delivery of individual papers.
 Additional papers may be included as posters.
 Session chairs do not need to have a full slate of presenters lined up when they submit their proposal.